 The allowable current year credit for contributions to private school tuition organizations was adjusted for inflation purposes.
-For 2019, the maximum current year credit is:
+For 2022, the maximum current year credit is:

-- \$569 for single and head of household taxpayers - \$1,138 for married taxpayers filing a joint return
+- \$623 for single or head of household taxpayers; - \$1.245 for married taxpayers filing a joint return; and - \$623 for married taxpayers filing a separate return.